About Our Breeding Program

 They are weaned to a varied diet that includes a raw diet, some kibble (Purina ProPlan is our preferred kibble) and also a bit of canned food added in sometimes for variety.

-They have a complete health exam by an veterinarian before leaving to their new homes, they come with a health exam sheet from my vet, as well as an offer for 1 month free insurance through Trupanion.
-They receive several deworming treatments while they grow (although I have not seen any worms in years, I want to keep it that way!).
+They have a complete health exam by an veterinarian before leaving to their new homes, they come with a health exam sheet from my vet, as well as an offer for 1 month free insurance through Trupanion or 6 weeks through Pets Plus Us.
+They receive several deworming treatments while they grow.
 Puppies are microchipped with a CKC microchip (which will always lead back to me as the breeder) and have their first Parvo/Distemper vaccine before leaving.

 Our puppies are usually ready to go to their new homes at 7-9 weeks of age.
 Puppies are extensively socialized with other dogs, cats and children, and are started on basic retrieving (including introduction to goose wings and pigeons), obedience skills and marker/clicker training and shaping games, leash training, crate-training and housebreaking.